 - A representation of the Holy trinity (whether as a candle with three wicks or a bible/cross/candle in class collective worship)

 - A link to a key Christian value

 - An invitational prayer

 Monday- led by headteacher

-Thursday- Class and Key Stage collective worship, led by staff and children
+Thursday- Key Stage collective worship, led by staff and children

 Friday- celebration led by SLT

 Please click below to view our Collective Worship Policy